How To Help Our First Responders In Crisis

 - It’s okay to draw boundaries and say “no.”

 Local mental health advocacy organizations and “help-lines” also provide much-needed assistance for first responders and their families, check your state or county online for more details.
-Also, remember to contact the National Suicide Prevention Lifeline at 1-800-273-8255 if you or someone you love is in crisis – they have a large number of first responders and veterans who volunteer and can help.
+Also, remember to contact the National Suicide Prevention Lifeline if you or someone you love is in crisis – there are many first responders and veterans who volunteer and can help.

 Treatment For Substance Use Disorder and Addiction